 Differentiation - A series of steps that cells go through to reach their mature state.

-EDSS - Expanded Disability Status Score is a test for measuring the disability level of a person with MS; also known as the Kurtkze Scale after, Dr. John Kurtzke.
+Expanded Disability Status Score (EDSS) - A test for measuring the disability level of a person with MS; also known as the Kurtkze Scale after, Dr. John Kurtzke.